 Who We Are

 Northland Shepherd’s Center is a non-profit agency with 501(C)(3) designation.
-We are funded through grants, individual, and business donations, 60 supporting faith-based organizations, United Way, & fund raising events.
-We also have an Endowment Fund which will give us financial stability for long term operations and expansion.
-Our office acts as a clearing house to unite older adults to services and agencies.
+We are funded through grants, individual, and business donations, 60 supporting faith-based organizations, United Way, & fundraising events.
+We also have an Endowment Fund which provides financial stability for long-term operations and expansion.
+Our office acts as a clearinghouse to unite older adults with services and agencies in our community.